Dream of Burning Wings Meaning: Freedom, Burnout, and Painful Transformation

 It can be.
 Sometimes it warns that ambition, stress, or emotional strain is becoming unsustainable.
 Other times it reflects a transformation already happening rather than a future danger.

-Spiritually, it can symbolize purification, ego correction, rebirth, or a deeper form of growth that comes after an old way of rising burns away.
+Spiritually, it can symbolise purification, ego correction, rebirth, or a deeper form of growth that comes after an old way of rising burns away.

 Not necessarily.
 It may reflect fear of failure, but it can also point to learning, course correction, and the chance to rebuild strength in a more grounded way.